 2 Explicitly mention preprocessingIn clause 8.1, add the following text:Some parts of the file may have to be pre-processed before being compliant with this document.NOTE An example is a CompressedMovieBox that has to be pre-processed into a MovieBox for the file to be compliant with this document.
 Another example is an ItemProtectionBox.

 Box Type: 'moov' Container: Movie

+Additional track reference types

+Add the following 2 track reference types in clause 8.3.3.3